shapedthought/vbm_rust_backup/README.md

 By default the tool will backup as long as the creds.json file is present.

+The output is encrypted with AES256 using the password supplied in the creds file.

 If the tool will ask if you want to create the file and take you through a wizard.

 creds.json file: